Farmers Insurance: Auto, Home, and Renters

 Signal + CrashAssist

-Signal is a Farmers insurance telematics program that utilizes your phone via a mobile app to monitor your driving behavior.
+Signal is a Farmers telematics program that utilizes your phone via a mobile app to monitor your driving behavior.
 When your policy renews, you could see huge savings on your premium if you’re a good driver.
 The website says you save up to 15% when you use their Signal app with CrashAssist.

 CrashAssist is a new mobile app feature that detects a car crash and offers immediate assistance.
 After an accident, it can connect you with emergency services and help you file your claim.